Using OverSkill from AI agents (Claude, Cursor, Codex)

 - Maintain a portfolio of apps for clients

-The agent talks to OverSkill the same way you would — through the chat interface — just programmatically.
+The agent talks to OverSkill the same way you would — describing what to build in plain English — just programmatically, through OverSkill's agent API and MCP tools.

 Connecting your agent

-OverSkill ships with an MCP server (Model Context Protocol) at https://overskill.com/.well-known/mcp/server-card.json.
+OverSkill ships with an MCP server (Model Context Protocol) described at https://www.overskill.com/.well-known/mcp/server-card.json.
 Most modern AI agents support MCP natively.
 To wire it up:

 - In your agent's config, add OverSkill as an MCP server